lusan23/chinese-dict/README.md

 ## Learning C Through Project

-This project serves as a practical learning exercise for C programming, so you might find many beginner in the source code, but im working on it!
+This project serves as a practical learning exercise for C programming, so you might find many problems in the source code, but i'm working on it!

 ## How to Use